Sumbawa & Lakey Peak

 You’ll find a fully serviced restaurant, swimming pool and plunge pool allowing you to completely relax.
 Alternatively, their friendly staff are always happy to assist you planning a day to enjoy some of the many local attractions such as Japanese wartime caves, hot water springs, traditional villages and local dance customs.

 Nomad Tropical Surf Resort in Sumbawa is perfectly set up for surfers to travel with their family or friends, surf breaks are within a 200m paddle from your room.
 Your partner can chill out by the pool while watching you surf the fun left hand break directly out the front.
-Surf tour guides will take you to Yoyo’s (approximately 10 min drive), Super Suck, Scar Reef, Little Bingin, Donuts and a couple of local secret spots.
+Surf guides will take you to Yoyo’s (approximately 10 min drive), Super Suck, Scar Reef, Little Bingin, Donuts and a couple of local secret spots.
 The resort offers 26 Deluxe Rooms for The Basic Package and 3 Villas with private swimming pools for The Family Villa Package - all renovated in Nov 2010.

 All rooms have ensuite bathrooms, AC and Satellite TV (Star Movies, Sports, etc).
 There is FREE Wi-fi Internet access in rooms and restaurant.